AmyDelaney94/Forevergreen_Cacti/README.md

 <!-- TOC --><a name="future-features"></a>
 ### Future Features
 Given more time to work on this project, the overall scope of the website could be expanded:
--  I would redirect the user to the page of the review being updated instead of the main store page.
+-  Redirect the user to the page of the review being updated instead of the main store page.
-- I would provide the admin with access to update the product database from the store rather than navigating to the admin panel.
+- Provide the admin with access to update the product database from the store rather than navigating to the admin panel.
 - Sign in with social media.
 - Automatic login after registraion verification - given more time this feature could be implitmented by importing login from django.contrib.auth.
 - Email after subscribing to verify the email address
 - Newsletter - option to unsubscribe from newsletter
 - Users can add rating or likes to products.
+- Create a Frequently Asked Questions section to allow further interaction between customer and store owners.

 <br/>